Fish Lab and Marine Life

 Landaa Giraavaru’s Fish Lab breeds ornamental fish to promote marine conservation and education among guests and local school children, with the future aim of establishing fish breeding on neighbouring local islands as an alternative source of livelihood.

-In nature, only a tiny proportion survive (1 in 150,000).
-In the Lab, we can ensure greater survival by eliminating predation and increasing the larvae’s food capture potential.
-Our live food lab produces both rotifers and Artemia in order to ensure that our larvae and baby fish have a constant supply of food.
+In nature, only a tiny proportion of fish larvae survive to adulthood (1 in 150,000).
+In the Lab, we can ensure greater survival rates by eliminating predation and increasing the larvae’s food capture potential.
+Our live food lab produces and grows both rotifers and Artemia, to ensure that our larvae and baby fish have a constant supply of suitable fresh food.

 Our Latest Fish Lab and Marine Life News